Converters From Direct Current To Alternating Current

 Main characteristics that define a converter

-- Stability of the output / input voltage: variations of up to 10% are allowed for square wave converters and 5% for sinusoidal wave converters.
+- Stability of the output / input voltage: variations of up to 10% for square wave converters and 5% for sinusoidal wave converters are allowed.
 They are values that the norms admit for the voltage of the conventional electrical networks, independently of the power demanded by the consumption.
 On the other hand, in installations with accumulators, the input voltage may not be higher than 125% nor lower than 85% of the nominal input voltage of the converter.

-- Wave type: currently, inverters must present a normalized AC type format with a pure sine wave.
+- Wave type: currently, inverters must present a standard alternating current type format with a pure sine wave.

-- Overload capacity (peak powers) and thermal protection: very useful in installations with motors, since at the moment of starting the power needed for nominal operation can be doubled, even if only for a few seconds.
-It must be borne in mind that any motor, at the time of starting up, can consume a current up to five times the rated current and that, as a rule, approximately three times.
+- Overload capacity (peak power) and thermal protection: very useful in installations with motors, since at the moment of start-up, the power required for nominal operation can be doubled, even if only for a few seconds.
+Keep in mind that any motor, when starting up, can consume a current up to five times the rated current and that, as a rule, approximately three times.

-- Energy efficiency or converter efficiency is the ratio between the energy that the converter facilitates to the consumptions in alternating current and the energy that this input (battery) converter needs.
+- The energy efficiency or performance of the converter is the ratio between the energy that the converter facilitates to the consumptions in alternating current and the energy that this input (battery) converter needs.
 If the converter designed for a given power works at a fraction of this power, the performance will go down.
 A sinusoidal converter must be required to have a performance of 70% working at 20% of the rated power and 85% when working at a power greater than 40% of the rated power.

-- Automatic start and standby state: allows the power parts of the same converter to be disconnected in the absence of consumption and reconnected when they detect an energy demand above a previously fixed threshold.
+- Automatic start and standby state: allows the power parts of the same converter to be disconnected in the absence of consumption and reconnected at the moment they detect an energy demand above a previously fixed threshold.

-- Protection against reversal of polarity and short-circuits: basic options, given the possibilities of error or malfunction of the consumption circuits that are high during the life of the converter.
+- Protection against reversal of polarity and short circuits: basic options, given the possibilities of error or defective operation of the consumption circuits that are high during the life of the converter.

 - Low harmonic distortion: parameter related to the quality of the generated wave.
 Harmonics are normally eliminated by means of filters, although this leads to losses.
 The variation of the frequency of the output voltage will be less than 3% of the nominal.

-- Good behavior with temperature variation: operating margin between -5ºC and 40ºC.
+- Good behavior with temperature variation: operating range between -5ºC and 40ºC.